-The TORCH screen is a group of blood tests that check for several different infections in a newborn.
-TORCH stands for toxoplasmosis, rubella, cytomegalovirus, herpes simplex, and HIV, but it can also include other newborn infections.
+The TORCH screen is a group of blood tests.
+These tests check for several different infections in a newborn.
+The full form of TORCH is toxoplasmosis, rubella cytomegalovirus, herpes simplex, and HIV.
+However, it can also contain other newborn infections.

 Sometimes the test is spelled TORCHS, where the extra "S" stands for syphilis.